 Amex Gold Cardholders will receive $120 in dining credits that can be used at select restaurants each year.
-But the catch is that Amex gives one $10 credit each month, which makes them hard to use.
+But the catch is that Amex gives one $10 credit each month, which makes them even harder to use.
 These credits are only useful for tipping when eating at the select restaurants.

 No Foreign Exchange Fees